FrankKesel/xilinx_tools/kria/kernel_based_design/kernel_based_design.md

   * Open the command palette (`Ctrl-Shift-P` or `F1`) and type `remote-ssh`.
 Select the entry `Connect to host ...`.
 You must enter the same SSH credentials (`<user>@<host-ip>`) as shown above for the SSH connection.
   	* When VS Code connects to the target it will download VS Code plus some extensions on the target, this may take some time.
   	* After the first connection you should find the SSH connection in the `Remote Explorer` for re-connecting.
 Select the IP address and push the arrow symbol to re-connect.
 * Open the (remote) folder `/home/ubuntu/projects/hw/vadd/vadd_sw/` in VS Code, this is the project workspace.
 You should see now your project as shown in the image below.
 In red you can see the _Explorer_, where the source code and the `CMakeLists.txt` file are shown.
-Open the source file `main.c` and study the code.
+Open the source file `main.cpp` and study the code.
+* The code has lots of comments which should help you in understanding it.
+For the handling of the IP kernels we provide a small library in the folder `reference_files/cpp_libs/helper_libs_src/` (which you should have already installed).
+It consists of the files `xrt_helper.cpp` and `xrt_helper.h` and defines a class `KernelDevice` and a template class `KernelBuffer`.
+Both classes wrap the necessary Xilinx XRT API calls for initializing the kernel and the definition of the data buffers.
+You can find more information on Xilinx XRT [here](https://xilinx.github.io/XRT/2022.1/html/xrt_native_apis.html).

 ![Code 1](images/vitis_002.png)